-Compared to 2011, coal and oil consumption decreased and natural gas consumption increased in 2012, mostly because natural gas became a relatively less expensive fuel and we added natural gas generation capacity.
+Compared to 2008, coal consumption decreased by about one-third, and oil consumption decreased to less than one-fifth of 2008 volumes.
+Natural gas consumption tripled in that same time period, mostly because natural gas became a relatively less expensive fuel and we added natural gas generation capacity.

 Water withdrawn is the total volume removed from a water source, such as a lake or a river.
-Due to once-through cooling systems on many of our coal-fired and nuclear plants, about 98 percent of this water is returned to the source and available for other uses.
+Because of once-through cooling systems on many of our coal-fired and nuclear plants, about 98 percent of this water is returned to the source and available for other uses.
 Water consumed is the amount of water removed for use and not returned to the source.

 Emission levels and intensities depend on many factors, including generation diversity and efficiency, demand for electricity, weather, fuel availability and prices, and emission controls deployed.
-Carbon dioxide (CO2), sulfur dioxide (SO2) and nitrogen oxides (NOx) emissions decreased from 2011 to 2012, due to decreased coal generation and increased natural gas generation.
-Duke Energy and Progress Energy have invested more than $7 billion in SO2 and NOx emission controls since 1999.
-As a result, we have reduced U.S. SO2 emissions by 83 percent and U.S. NOx emissions by 64 percent since 2005.
+Since 2005, our U.S. CO2 emissions decreased by 20%, sulfur dioxide (SO2) emissions decreased by 84% and nitrogen oxides (NOx) emissions decreased by 63%.
+These decreases are primarily because of decreased coal generation, increased natural gas generation, and replacement of higher-emitting plants.
+In addition, Duke Energy and Progress Energy have invested more than $7 billion in SO2 and NOx emission controls since 1999.
 (There is currently no demonstrated, commercially available technology to control CO2 emissions.)
-While our total CO2 emissions decreased in 2012, our current forecast indicates an upward trend in our CO2 emissions in the years ahead.
-This will challenge our ability to meet our 2020 goal of no more than 141 million tons of CO2 emissions.
-(This goal is based on a 17 percent reduction from our 2005 CO2 emission level.)
+Our current forecasts suggest upward pressure on our CO2 emissions in the years ahead.
+This will challenge our ability to meet our 2020 emission reduction goals.

-Duke Energy’s TRI releases for 2011 were down 64 percent from 2006, primarily due to the significant investments we’ve made in environmental controls for our power plants.
-(Data for 2012 will be available in August 2013.)
+Duke Energy’s TRI releases for 2013 were down nearly 69 percent from 2007, primarily due to the significant investments we’ve made in environmental controls for our power plants.

 Oil spills include releases of lubricating oil from generating stations, leaks from transformers, or damage caused by weather or by third parties (typically due to auto accidents).